-- Show the Way: Think of your students as learning tourists, and yourself as the tour guide.
-Since you’ve constructed the scaffolding, you’re most qualified to show people around.
-Even though students will ultimately have to find their own way through the content, it’s your job to at least show them the milestones that will help them through the remainder of the content.
-The very first thing students should be seeing is a general overview of the course, what links to click on to get to the main attraction (the content), but also peripheral stuff, like where to go for technical help, or to submit a frequently asked question.
+- Show the Way: Think of your students as learning tourists and yourself as the tour guide.
+Since you’ve constructed the scaffolding, you’re the most qualified to show people around.
+Even though students will ultimately have to find their own way through the course, it’s your job to at least show them the milestones that will help them through the remainder of the content.
+The very first thing students should be seeing is a general overview of the course, what links to click to get to the main attraction (the content), but also peripheral stuff, like where to go for technical help or to submit a frequently asked question.

-- Prioritize Tasks: Now that you’ve got your students gathered at the starting line, let them know, point-by-point, how you’d like them to proceed.
+- Prioritize Tasks: Now that you’ve got your students gathered at the starting line, let them know, step-by-step, how you would like them to proceed.
 Like in a face-to-face class, reading the syllabus is important, right?
-Let your students know, and include a link to the syllabus for them to download.
-Maybe next they should understand the technical requirements and skillsets they’ll need for the course.
+Instruct learners to read the syllabus and include a link to the syllabus for them to download.
+Maybe next they should understand the technical requirements and skillsets they will need for the course.
 If so, make it a priority!
 Including these priority points will communicate your expectations to students and contribute to their overall success in the course.

-- Consolidate the Content: As a best practice, it’s most helpful to include all of this information in a centralized place that students encounter within a couple of clicks after logging into the course.
-Consider creating a navigational link or unit titled ‘Read Me First,’ or ‘Start Here’ that clearly steers students in the right direction.
+- Consolidate the Content: As a best practice, it is most helpful to include all of this information in a centralized place that students encounter within a couple of clicks after logging into the course.
+Consider creating a ‘Start Here’ page or ‘Getting Started’ module that clearly steers students in the right direction.
 Also, feel free to think of some more creative ways to link learners to course startup information, such as a course tour, scavenger hunt, or syllabus quiz assignment that leads learners through an exploration of the different parts of the course.
-While these instructions can sometimes be a dry, drag to get through, make them memorable by adding a ‘gamification’ element to it.
+While these instructions can sometimes be a drag to get through, make them memorable by adding a gamification element to it.